-Forward Assist are working in partnership with Sunderland University to deliver a research programme to assess the benefits of Equine Therapy for both male and female veterans.
+Forward Assist promote access to a host of holistic therapies that promote 'Post Traumatic Growth' Equine Therapy & Horse Riding are popular activities and several veterans have taken part in a research project with Sunderland University to assess the benefits of Equine Therapy for both male and female veterans.

 There are a wide range of positive benefits of Equine Therapy.
 Previous studies have shown that working with horses can lead to

 - decreased blood pressure,

 - reduced feelings of tension, anxiety and anger.

 The programme aimed to measure improvements in emotional well-being and confidence, and includes 4 sessions where the participants learn the fundamentals of caring for and interacting with the horses.
 Activities include:

 - putting a head collar on the horse

 - picking up the horses’ feet

 - Leading the horses using reins